Course Name: Exeter Country Club

 Location: Exeter, Rhode Island

-Conditions: 6/10, While overall it is in good shape, sometimes Exeter gets burned out and I have never been a fan of the greens here.
-They are on the slow side and often break oddly.
+Conditions: 6/10, While overall in solid shape, sometimes Exeter C.C. gets burned out and I’ve never been a fan of the greens – they are extremely large, slow, and difficult to read.

 Tee Par Yardage Rating Slope

 Best Score: 81 (White Tees), 6/25/2016 with Evan S. and Michael S.

 Front 9 Best: 40 (Blue Tees), 6/1/2013 with Dad, and (White Tees), 6/10/2017 with Michael S. and Dave L.